Book-Desserts!

 The Beauty of Dusk by Frank Bruni starts a tad slow.
 But thankfully, I did not put the book down.
 In his early 50s, Bruni had the life: a phenomenal job (New York Times columnist and bestselling book author), friends, family, a partner.
 But one morning he woke up with a blurriness in his eye that turned out couldn’t be fixed.
 Even worse, there’s a chance his other eye could go down the same path, rendering him blind.
 Bruni shares deeply personal stories about his life, his health and how he manages his world with a (mostly) invisible disability.
 Review: worth your time to read or listen on audio.

-Britt-Marie was here: a novel by Frederik Backman.
-The author is at his best with miles and miles of dry wit packed into one little book.
+Britt-Marie was here: a Novel by Frederik Backman.
+The author with miles and miles of dry wit packed into one little book.
 Excellent.

 Dear Edward by Ann Napolitano.
 I’ve heard some readers love Dear Edward while some really don’t like it.
 I’m Team Love.
 Read to page 100 before deciding for yourself.
 Also, don’t read if you’re getting on a plane.